bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

     Figure 5: Parameter Mapping

-The type of the values being passed in as arguments have to match the type of the formal parameter variables.
+The type of the values being passed in as arguments have to match the type of the parameter variables.
 We cannot give a constructor a ``String`` object when it is expecting an ``int``.
 The order of the arguments also matters.
 If you mix up the month and the day in the ``Date`` constructor, you will get a completely different date, for example January 9th (1/9) instead of Sept.
 1st (9/1).

 |Exercise| **Check your understanding**

-.. mchoice:: mcq_formal_params
+.. mchoice:: mcq_params
    :practice: T
    :answer_a: objects
    :answer_b: classes
-   :answer_c: formal parameters
+   :answer_c: parameters
    :answer_d: arguments
    :correct: c
    :feedback_a: Objects have attributes and behavior.